Dick Stello: Early life

 Stello was born in Boston and lived in an orphanage until age 12.
 At that point, he went to live with a foster family on a rural Massachusetts farm.
-He joined the United States Air Force and was an airman first class.
+Stello joined the United States Air Force and was an airman first class.
 He was introduced to umpiring while in the air force stationed in Tokyo.
-He umpired local baseball for a year before attending an umpire school and graduating at the top of his class.
+Stello umpired local baseball for a year before attending an umpire school and graduating at the top of his class.

 Umpiring career

-He umpired 2,764 major league games in his 20-year career.
+Stello umpired 2,764 major league games in his 20-year career.
 He umpired in two World Series (1975 and 1981), two All-Star Games (1977 and 1987) and five National League Championship Series (1971, 1976, 1979, 1983, and 1985).
 Stello was an instructor at the Al Somers Umpire School.

 Personal life

-He was married to stripper and actress Liliana Wilczkowska, better known as Chesty Morgan, from 1974 to a 1979 divorce.
-After the split, they stayed in touch until his death.
+Stello was married to stripper and actress Liliana Wilczkowska, better known as Chesty Morgan, from 1974 to a 1979 divorce.
+After the split, they stayed in contact until his death.

 Death

-On November 18, 1987, Stello was stopped on the side of a two-lane highway and standing between his car and another car.
-A third car struck the parked cars from behind and Stello was crushed between them.
+On November 18, 1987, Stello was stopped on the side of a two-lane highway and standing between his car and a driver behind him.
+A third driver struck the parked cars from behind and Stello was crushed between them.
 He died instantly.